Convex-Dev/design/papers/convex-whitepaper.md

 ### Why is Convex needed?

-Convex is needed because, despite the vast potential of the Internet Of Value, a technology did not previously exist to enable it in a satisfactory way.
+Convex is needed because, despite the vast potential of the Internet of Value, a technology did not previously exist to enable it in a satisfactory way.
 We need a system that is *simultaneously* Global, Open, Automated, Secure, Extensible, Fast and Cheap.
 Previous systems fall short on one or more of these points.

-Convex builds on ideas around decentralised technology popularised through blockchain innovations in recent years, but was motivated by a desire to build something better than blockchains can offer.
-For example, Bitcoin does well on Global, Open and Secure, but is definitely not Fast or Cheap.
+Convex builds on ideas around decentralised technology popularised through blockchain innovations in recent years but was motivated by a desire to build something better than blockchains can offer.
+For example, Bitcoin does well on Global, Open and Secure, but is not Fast or Cheap.

 Key additional motivations for the creation of Convex, while not strictly central to the mission of supporting the Internet of Value, include goals such as: